 It's very common to feel like you shouldn't need to file a return if you don't owe any tax.
 However, owing tax and having a filing requirement are two separate situations in the IRS' eyes.
 The IRS has restrictive guidelines for determining who needs to file, which means even if you don't owe, you may still have to submit a return.
-These restrictions are based on the amount and type of income you receive, the standard deduction amount for your filing status, and if not claimed as a dependent—the exemption amount for the year.
+These restrictions are based on the amount and type of income you receive and whether automatic deductions will reduce your income below taxable levels.

 General filing requirement

 The IRS has general filing requirements for most taxpayers.
-Even if no tax is owed, most people file a return if their gross income is more than the sum of the standard deduction and a personal exemption.
-The standard deduction amount you can take will depend on your filing status and age.
+Even if no tax is owed, most people file a return if their gross income is more than the automatic deductions for the year.
+The primary automatic deduction is the the standard deduction.
+Its amount will depend on your filing status and age.
 Standard deduction amounts change each year, however, a single filer’s standard deduction is always less than the amount a head of household filer can take.

 Children and dependents

 Children and other dependents may be required to file their own tax returns despite being claimed on someone else’s tax return.
-However, a different set of rules govern when these individuals need to file since they aren’t eligible for personal exemptions and are subject to reduced standard deduction amounts.
+However, a different set of rules govern when these individuals need to file since they are subject to reduced deduction amounts.

 Moreover, there is a distinction between a dependent’s earned and unearned income insofar as larger amounts of unearned income can be received without having to file.
 Examples of unearned income includes interest, dividends, taxable Social Security benefits and unemployment compensation.
 Earned income, however, typically includes earnings from employment and self-employment.